 Countertop Bling – White Dynasty cabinets and Caesar Stone counters on the perimeter definitely take a back seat to the glitter of the ocean-colored water glass island counter stabilized by a stainless steel underlay.
 Glass counters have a definite beachy look.

-Pow!
-Backsplash – Brightly colored glazed tile — even in the confined space of a back splash — can make a dramatic statement as this kitchen by Suzanne Kasler clearly shows.
+Color on the Backsplash – Brightly colored glazed tile — even in the confined space of a back splash — can make a dramatic statement as this kitchen by Suzanne Kasler clearly shows.
 Tying the ‘splash into the island via matching bar-stool cushions heightens the impact.

-Color Inside Upper Cabinets – It’s minimal but adding color inside upper cabinets still provides a welcome twist as this kitchen by Gil Schafer and Eve Ashcroft demonstrates.
+Color Inside Cabinets – It’s minimal but adding color inside upper cabinets still provides a welcome twist as this kitchen by Gil Schafer and Eve Ashcroft demonstrates.